MicrosoftLearning/mslearn-databricks/Instructions/Exercises/01-Explore-Azure-Databricks.md

     ![A bar chart showing product counts by category](./images/databricks-chart.png)

-## Create and query a table
+## Analyze data with a dataframe

-While many data analysis are comfortable using languages like Python or Scala to work with data in files, a lot of data analytics solutions are built on relational databases; in which data is stored in tables and manipulated using SQL.
+While most data analysis are comfortable using SQL code as used in the previous example, some data analysts and data scientists can use native Spark objects such as a *dataframe* in programming languages such as *PySpark* (A Spark-optimized version of Python) to work efficiently with data.

-1. In the **Explore products** notebook, under the chart output from the previously run code cell, use the **+** icon to add a new cell.
+1. In the notebook, under the chart output from the previously run code cell, use the **+** icon to add a new cell.
-2. Enter and run the following code in the new cell:
+1. Enter and run the following code in the new cell:

     ```python
-   df1.write.saveAsTable("products")
+    df = spark.sql("SELECT * FROM products")
+    df = df.filter("Category == 'Road Bikes'")
+    display(df)
     ```

-3. When the cell has completed, add a new cell under it with the following code:

-    ```sql
-   %sql

-   SELECT ProductName, ListPrice
-   FROM products
-   WHERE Category = 'Touring Bikes';
-    ```

-4. Run the new cell, which contains SQL code to return the name and price of products in the *Touring Bikes* category.
+1. Run the new cell, which returns products in the *Road Bikes* category.
-5. In the sidebar, select the **Catalog** link, and verify that the **products** table has been created in the default database schema (which is unsurprisingly named **default**).
-It's possible to use Spark code to create custom database schemas and a schema of relational tables that data analysts can use to explore data and generate analytical reports.

 ## Clean up